Identity.

 Avoid

-Evalgist Shortlist surfaces the candidates who best match your criteria, each anchored to quotes from their CV.
+Evalgist Shortlist surfaces the candidates who best match your criteria, each anchored to quotes from their resume.

 Supercharge your hiring with revolutionary AI-powered screening that seamlessly shortlists top talent.